 I can only recommend products I’ve used.
 And as far as baby carriers go, we’ve loved our BabyBjorn, and have used it with both Jess and James from them being newborns.
 I’d definitely recommend making sure you get a one with back support, babies don’t stay light very long and you want to make sure you get your money’s worth and use a carrier as long as possible.
 This is the one we have 👉 BABYBJÖRN Baby Carrier Miracle (Black/Silver, Cotton Mix)

 If it’s raining, we bought this cheap £10 carrier cover pictured above, it does the job and is fine if your baby is happy facing towards you.
-Just make sure your baby is wrapped up nice and cosy👉 Waterproof Windproof Baby Carrier All Season Baby Sling Cloak Mantle Cover Suspender Truly Hands-Free Warm Wrap Hoodie with Buckle for Newborn Infant Toddler Boys Girls
+Just make sure your baby is wrapped up nice and cosy; in colder months we use a snow suit underneath! 👉 Waterproof Windproof Baby Carrier All Season Baby Sling Cloak Mantle Cover Suspender Truly Hands-Free Warm Wrap Hoodie with Buckle for Newborn Infant Toddler Boys Girls

-If you’re happy spending a bit more I’d probably recommend buying one with a detachable hood though, so baby can face in or out.
-It’s thicker too and a bit more fitted.
+If you’re happy spending a bit more and want to guarantee cosiness, I’d probably recommend buying one with a detachable hood, so baby can face in or out.
+This is thicker too and a bit more fitted.
 A friend has this one which seemed to work well 👉 Bebamour Winter Cover for Baby Carrier Warm Universal Hoodie Baby Carrier Cover for All Seasons (Dark Purple)

 Once Jess had outgrown the BabyBjorn we moved her into a LittleLife carrier, which is worn like a rucksack.
 We found this great, and she still actually fits into it now… just prefers to walk so it no longer gets used (at least until James is big enough for it).
 I went walking by myself and found it ok to get on and off alone, although would definitely recommend practising before you attempt it with child 😂😂 👉LittleLife Ranger S2 Child Carrier